gyoridavid/bromato/README.md

 ## Features

-- Start a new session (new tab)
+- Session management: creating a new session (tab), closing a session
-- Close a session
-- Navigate to a URL
+- Navigation: go to a URL, go back, go forward, reload
-- Click an element
-- Focus an element
+- Element interactions: click, focus
 - Paste in content from using the OS clipboard
 - Evaluate JavaScript
 - Take a screenshot
-- Reload the page
 - Extract text/HTML/markdown content from the page
 - Add network request interceptors